A covariant approach to the Dirac field in LRS space-times: Conclusion

 By combining the polar decomposition with the covariant approach, we developed a covariant formulation for a self-gravitating Dirac field in LRS space-times of types I, II, and III.
 In such a formulation, the Dirac field was described entirely in hydrodynamic form as an effective spinorial fluid, without resorting to the tetrad formalism or even to the use of Dirac matrices and their particular representations.
 All covariant equations were preliminarily reformulated in the signature $(+---)$, and the $(1+1+2)$ decomposition of the energy--momentum tensor of the spinor field, as well as of the Dirac equations, was carried out.
 By identifying the velocity and spin of the spinor field as the generators of the time-like and space-like congruences required for the $(1+1+2)$ covariant splitting, we were able to examine the Dirac field in backreaction with LRS geometries.

 Within this framework, a first finding was that if the spinor fluid is of the perfect type, only LRS space-times of types I, II, or III result to be compatible with the Dirac field.
-Conversely, if the spinor fluid is non-perfect, more general LRS space-times -- beyond types I, II, and III -- may become admissible.
+Conversely, if the spinor fluid is non-perfect, more general space-times -- beyond LRS types I, II, and III -- may become admissible.
 A more detailed analysis then showed that LRSIII space-times are automatically ruled out in both the perfect and non-perfect spinorial fluid cases.
-LRSI space-times are possible only in the case of a non-perfect spinorial fluid.
-LRSII solutions are generally admissible for both the perfect and the non-perfect fluid, even if in the second case the resulting system of covariant equations is not easy to solve and its integrability must be discussed very carefully.
+LRSI space-times are possible in the case of a non-perfect spinorial fluid.
+Instead, in the case of a perfect spinorial fluid in an LRSI space-time, the number of the resulting equations exceeds that of the unknowns, generating a constraint algorithm for which we are not able to say whether it stabilizes or not.
+As for LRSII space-times, we proved the existence of LRSII solutions which, in the case of perfect spinorial fluid, must necessarily be of the form of dust.

 Although it may seem natural at first to identify the time-like and space-like congruences, respectively, with the integral curves of the velocity $u^i$ and spin $s^i$ of the Dirac field, this choice can be restrictive and may be the source of many of the obstructions we encountered.
 In this regard, a wider choice -- still within the framework of LRS space-times -- could be to select the tangent vectors to the two congruences as coplanar with the vector fields $u^i$ and $s^i$, but not coincident with them.
-Moreover, LRS space-times not belonging to types I, II, III remain to be investigated.
-We will devote a future paper to these further lines of research.
+Moreover, space-times not belonging to LRS types I, II, and III remain to be investigated.
+We will devote future papers to these further lines of research, as well as to the study of general solutions of the covariant equations we obtained.

 Another possible avenue for extending the present research is to go beyond LRS space-times, while still working within the $(1+1+2)$ decomposition framework.
 This line of investigation will also be pursued in future work. \\ \\ \\ {\bf Data availability}.
 There is no data available in a repository. \\ \\ {\bf Conflict of interest}.
 The author declares no conflict of interest.